The Invisible Buyer is the AI between your brand and your shopper. It decides what gets recommended.

 The AI that shortlists two or three brands when a shopper asks it what to buy.
 New, a machine, and almost nobody is managing it.

 Google returns ten blue links and lets the shopper choose.
-An AI returns about three named brands, and often just one.
-If you are not in those three, you are not in the conversation, and the shopper never learns you existed.
+An AI names the brands it trusts, and if you are not in those three, you are not in the conversation.
+The shopper never learns you existed.

 This is not SEO with a new coat of paint.
 Search earns a place in a list.
 The Invisible Buyer skips the list.
 It reads the sources, forms a view, and names the brands it trusts.
 The work that wins a citation is not the work that won a blue link.